Understanding the Different Types of CEOs Will Make You a Better CEO

 Or it’s an operator who can adapt to entrepreneurship and then you will have an artist.
 It doesn’t matter.
 The mixture is not what’s important.
 It’s important that you as the CEO, as the business owner.
 Take one of those things and make sure that is one you’re born with.

 That’s the one that is naturally inside of you.
 You’ll adapt to the second one.
 Learn the ways of that second one.
 Hone it and make it even better and then find someone for the third one.
 If you do that your business will get to levels you’ve never imagine.

 You have to be on top of your business but your business functions fairly well.
-You deliver good product, good service.
-You have a high customer service reviews.
+You deliver good products, good service.
+You have high customer service reviews.
 And things in your company work fairly well.
-But I guarantee you, if you’re in business for five years?
-You haven’t grown your business as much as you want.
+But I guarantee you if you’re in business for five years, you haven’t grown your business as much as you want.
 You’re probably not making as much money as you want.